sass/sass/README.md

 ### Error Handling

-When one endpoint detects that the other is violating this protocol, it must send a `ProtocolError` message to the other endpoint.
+When the compiler detects that the host is violating this protocol, it must send a `ProtocolError` message to the host.
 If the error was detected when processing a request, the `ProtocolError` must have its `id` field set to the request's id.
 Otherwise, even if the error was detected while processing a response with an id, the `id` field must be set to `-1`.

-A `ProtocolError` must be sent whenever any requirements set out by this protocol (including the documentation in `embedded_sass.proto`) are violated.
+When the host detects that the compiler is violating this protocol, it does not need to send a `ProtocolError` message to the compiler.
+Instead, it should expose an error to the host's consumers and close the connection with the compiler.

+An error occurs whenever any requirements set out by this protocol (including the documentation in `embedded_sass.proto`) are violated.
 This includes, but is not limited to:

 * Sending data that can't be parsed as an `InboundMessage` (for the compiler) or an `OutboundMessage` (for the host).